EXPLAINER-'Dueling electors' pose risk of U.S. vote deadlock | Politics

 Both sets of electors would meet and vote on Dec.
 14 and the competing results would be sent to Congress.
 Which set of electors would prevail?

-Both chambers could agree to accept one slate of electors, which would almost certainly put the matter to rest.
+Both chambers of Congress could accept the same slate of electors, which would almost certainly put the matter to rest.
 The chambers could also split, which is more likely if the Republicans retain control of the Senate and Democrats hold onto their House majority.

 But Foley notes that some scholars and an analysis by the Congressional Research Service have rejected that conclusion.
 Academics have sketched out several scenarios.
-Under one, Pence as president of the Senate, could throw out both sets of electors for a state.
+Under one, Pence as president of the Senate could throw out both sets of a state's electors.
 Another contemplates that the House of Representatives would end up choosing between Biden and Trump.
-There is even a scenario in which the Speaker of the House, currently Democrat Nancy Pelosi, could become the acting president.
+There is even a scenario in which the Speaker of the House, currently Democrat Nancy Pelosi, could become acting president.

-Would the Supreme Court get invovled?
-The Supreme Court may be called upon to interpret the Electoral College Act to break the deadlock.
+Would the U.S. Supreme Court get involved?
+The Supreme Court may be called upon to interpret the Electoral College Act to break any deadlock.

-A Supreme Court ruling helped resolve the 2000 election in favor of George Bush, but that case was about a recount in Florida and the decision was reached before electors had met to cast the votes.
-"I think there will be legal challenges," said Jessica Levinson, the director of Loyola Law School's Public Service Institute.
+A Supreme Court ruling helped resolve the 2000 election in favor of George Bush over Al Gore, but that case was about a recount in Florida and the decision was reached before electors met to cast their votes.
+"I think there will be legal challenges," said Jessica Levinson, director of Loyola Law School's Public Service Institute.
 "But I could see a court saying this would really be better left up to Congress."

 Has this happened before?
-In 1876, dueling electors in three states deadlocked the election until a deal was brokered days before Inauguration Day.
+In 1876, dueling electors in three states were deadlocked until a deal was brokered days before Inauguration Day.

 The dispute was resolved after Republican Rutherford B. Hayes became president in exchange for withdrawing U.S. troops left over from the Civil War from Southern states.
 "I hope it’s a very low probability event but 1876 is a reminder that it is not zero and we have come very close to falling over that cliff in our history," Foley said.